sisoe24/Nuke-Tools/README.md

 - `nukeTools.network.debug`: `boolean`

   Show network debug information in the output window.
 Enabling this option will prevent the console from being cleared after code execution.

+- `nukeTools.other.environmentVariables`: `array<string>`

+  **NOTE**: Currently not working on Windows.

+  Add new paths to your `NUKE_PATH` for the current Nuke session.
+The paths will be available only when launching Nuke with the extension command.
+  > TIP: You can add new paths only for the current workspace.